-Think back over your life and I’m sure you’ve met with a few challenges.
-Perhaps you had a great support network or maybe you didn’t but whatever or whomever you came up against didn’t simply back off because you didn’t like it.
+Consider your life.
+I’m sure you’ve encountered some difficulties.
+Perhaps you had a great support network, or maybe you didn’t, but whatever or whoever you came up against, never simply backed off because you didn’t like it.
 The taxman or lady didn’t leave you alone because you were upset, or your boss didn’t stop giving you a hard time because it made you uncomfortable.
-That’s one of the big lessons of life, that problems are there to be faced.
-Some you will win and some you will lose but you have to bounce back from both.
-Unfortunately though, many parents believe they should shield their children away from real challenges until they’re all grown up and in their view ready to deal with them.
+That’s one of the big lessons of life: that problems are there to be faced.
+Some you will win and some you will lose, but you have to bounce back from both.
+Unfortunately, many parents believe they should shield their children from real challenges until they’re all grown up and, in their view, ready to deal with them.

-But to do that would be a huge mistake because all the skills (and yes, they are skills) that come from experiencing the stuff we consider a challenge and uncomfortable are necessary for children to experience and deal with when you they are young.
+But to do that would be a huge mistake because all the skills (and yes, they are skills) that come from experiencing the stuff we consider challenging and uncomfortable are necessary for children to experience and deal with when they are young.
 How young?
 Well, that’s where you’ll likely be surprised.
 Very young.
-So young that they’re lying on their little tummies on the floor enjoying tummy time.
+They’re so young that they’re lying on their little tummies on the floor, enjoying tummy time.

-Now perhaps your saying, ‘kids that young…you’ve got to be kidding me?’
+Now perhaps you’re saying, “Kids that young?”
+“You’ve got to be kidding me.”
 Well, no I’m not.
-That’s because as parents, we are often led to believe that children should not even have a modicum of discomfort.
-It’s where the anti sleep training movement has come from, filled with good hearted people that don’t want their child to cry, ever.
-Now I’m not talking about closing the door and leaving them for the night.
-Having said that, not allowing children to get upset here and there is to deny children the ability to find out that when they do get upset, it isn’t the end of the world and in the case of experiencing their first good night’s sleep, that they might actually feel better.
+That’s because, as parents, we are often led to believe that children should not even have a modicum of discomfort.
+It is the origin of the anti-sleep training movement, which is made up of good-hearted people who do not want their child to cry at any cost.
+Now, I’m not talking about closing the door and leaving them for the night.
+Having said that, not allowing children to get upset here and there is to deny children the ability to find out that when they do get upset, it isn’t the end of the world, and in the case of experiencing their first good night’s sleep, that they might actually feel better.

-By not allowing a child to experience hardship of any kind is to stunt that ability forever.
+By not allowing a child to experience hardship of any kind, you are stunting that ability forever.
 Resilience is like a muscle.
-Use it and it gets better, more elastic and soon you can bounce back from all sorts of things that many others can’t.
-When baby is trying to reach for something and is finding it difficult, hang back for just long enough to let them get a little uncomfortable.
-From that they may try other ways of reaching what they want, or they forget about it and decide to try something else.
+Use it, and it gets better and more elastic, and soon you can bounce back from all sorts of things that many others can’t.
+When baby is trying to reach for something and is having difficulty, hang back for just long enough to let them get a little uncomfortable.
+From there, they may try other ways of getting what they want, or they may forget about it and decide to try something else.
 In other words, they start to use the resources available to them.
-If they get horribly frustrated it’s time to help them but the best thing to do is to give them time to see if they can fix things themselves.
+If they get horribly frustrated, it’s time to help them, but the best thing to do is to give them time to see if they can fix things themselves.

 For most parents, grounding their personal hovering helicopter is one of their biggest challenges.
 It’s so easy to go for safety and reduce or eliminate children’s exposure to things that have the possibility of bringing danger or discomfort with them.
-Let’s not allow them children to walk to school because they might be abducted and on it goes.
-It’s normal for parents to feel worried, maybe absolutely freaked out at times but it’s also very necessary we don’t show it, whether that’s allowing them to go to their neighbours house unaided for the first time and taking a deep breath while they do or taking their first bus ride alone.
+Let’s not allow these children to walk to school because they might be abducted, and so it goes.
+It’s normal for parents to feel worried, maybe absolutely freaked out at times, but it’s also very necessary that we don’t show it, whether that’s allowing them to go to their neighbour’s house unaided for the first time and taking a deep breath while they do or taking their first bus ride alone.

 Challenges feel good

-Resilience requires challenges and challenges are hard and unpredictable.
+Resilience requires challenges, and challenges are hard and unpredictable.
 There really is no way around it.
-That’s the nature of a real challenge and it’s facing that difficulty that gives the child the all important feeling that they can do it.
-Not because you told them they could but because they really could and they proved it.
-One day, you won’t be there and they’ll have to face whatever they face, without you.
-You can teach them now to cope and triumph over adversity or you can teach them that they should run, hide or be bowled over by every one of life’s hazards by denying them the confidence they need to face those challenges.
+That’s the nature of a real challenge, and it’s facing that difficulty that gives the child the all-important feeling that they can do it.
+Not because you told them they could, but because they really could, and they proved it.
+One day, you won’t be there, and they’ll have to face whatever they face without you.
+You can teach them now to cope with and triumph over adversity, or you can teach them that they should run, hide, or be bowled over by every one of life’s hazards by denying them the confidence they need to face those challenges.
 That’s why raising a resilient child matters.
 It’s up to you.

 Would you like to know about how to instill gratitude in your children, how teaching gratitude makes for happy kids.